Collagen protein has become super popular, but what do you need to know about collagen and what side effects might it have?

 Beware of the source of your collagen protein.
 The Consumer Wellness Center (CWC) tested several brands of collagen protein and found that those not sourced from organic livestock contained concentrated animal feeding operations (CAFO) byproducts such as endocrine-disrupting chemicals, prescription drugs, and antibiotics.
 The results have been questioned and the studies are currently being re-done, but it’s a good idea to look for collagen protein that is certified organic and pasture-raised to avoid CAFO byproducts.

-4. Collagen helps nourish skin, hair and nails
+4. Collagen helps nourish skin, hair and nails, but only if ingested

 Clinical studies have shown that daily collagen consumption significantly improves skin elasticity and moisture.
 When ingested, collagen peptides may bring about the production and reorganization of new collagen fibers by stimulating the fibroblasts in the connective tissues of the skin.
 The abundance of amino acids in collagen may also improve the strength of the skin, hair and nails.
 Many topical beauty products contain collagen.
 However, that won’t do you much good since the collagen molecules in these products are too large to be absorbed.
 It’s better to ingest collagen than to try to absorb it.